 - Breathing Issues: While less common in dogs than in cats, dogs who are having trouble breathing or are wheezing could be experiencing an allergic reaction to food or their surroundings.

-Weeds, trees and grass pollens are the most common allergens in the spring season though dogs can experience allergies all year round - just like humans.
+Weeds, trees and grass pollens are the most common allergens in the spring season though dogs can experience allergies year round - just like humans.

-While your vet may approve giving your dog an antihistamine just like a human would take, they tend to work better on humans than on dogs and will only cover up the symptoms temporarily.
+While your veterinarian may approve giving your dog an antihistamine just like a human would take, they tend to work better on humans than on dogs and will only cover up the symptoms temporarily.

 To provide in-the-moment, daily relief AND actually begin to heal the underlying cause of many allergies (i.e. poor gut health and a weak immune system) we recommend a holistic and natural supplement like our Allergy Relief chews.

 They contain premium and natural forms of ingredients like: